Kiwi Pilgrimages

 Overall, this pilgrimage seeks to gauge the reaction of the pilgrim to the windows and what may give this art form a lasting quality.

-To register your participation please contact Greg Smith 524 2926 or email:
+For more information, please contact Greg Smith 524 2926 or email:

 St Georges Epsom